 Made out of four or more used cement bags, the upcycled cement holdall is stitched together with the thread that these bags are made of.
 Once stitched, it is used as a mattress, which can be rolled up after it’s used and carried around.
 It’s held together by straps that can be worn, resembling a backpack.
 It is six feet in length, and 3 feet in breadth.

-“The Upcycled Hold-all is designed for that section of the economy that have unsanctioned, or no homes at all.
+“The Upcycled Hold-all is designed for that section of the economy that has unsanctioned or no homes at all.
 It is designed for those who work hard through long, unregulated working hours, and are not even promised a carefree, comfortable and restful sleep at night.
-It is designed for the migrant labor force of India,” says Rhea.
+It is designed for the migrant labour force of India,” says Rhea.

 Distribution of the holdall

-An innovative and socially conscious idea such as this must find it’s way to its intended beneficiaries.
-This is where Rhea has hit a roadblock.
+An innovative and socially conscious idea such as this must find it’s way to its intended beneficiaries, which is where Rhea has hit a roadblock.
 She tells me that she needs help to make this idea become a reality for the many migrant workers of our country.

 Rhea is currently on the lookout for organisations she can partner with to make this happen.

 What is clear from our conversation is Rhea wants to help the economically less fortunate.
 That is her calling as she says “I do not want to work with the big corporates.
 Designing their products is not what I want to do.
 I want to serve people in the villages, those who need it the most.“

 If you can help Rhea give migrant labourers a more comfortable night’s sleep, then please contact her at email@example.com